-Note: Once the policy is deployed, you cannot change the Precryption Policy setting.

-- Click Next to switch to the Source Selectors tab, select an existing source selector and click Add or select Create New to create a new source selector, refer to Create Source Selectors.
+- Once the policy is deployed, you cannot change the Precryption Policy setting. - You can deploy only one Precryption policy per Monitoring Domain. - 7.
+Click Next to switch to the Source Selectors tab, select an existing source selector and click Add or select Create New to create a new source selector, refer to Create Source Selectors.
 You can configure a maximum of eight source selectors per policy. - 8.
-In the Source Selectors page, click IP to expand the Default Exclusion section.
+In the Source Selectors page, click to expand the Default Exclusion section.
 DefaultExclusion Source Selector is applied automatically for all policies.